Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--HEAD` is passed, and <formula> defines it, install the HEAD version, aka master, trunk, unstable, dev.

+    If `--universal` is passed, a binary with both 32bit and 64bit is built.

   * `install --interactive [--git]` <formula>:
     Downloads and patches <formula>, and then opens a shell.
 This allows the